Vector64 Home Education OpenCourseWare Page

 of the presentation is so-so.

-- Harvard University Extension School Computer Science E-1 Understanding Computers and the Internet course
+University Extension School Computer Science E-1 Understanding

 - provides course lectures in audio or video in Flash, MP3 and